-The REM sleep suppression (e.g., increased REM latency, decreased REM sleep duration, and so on) is characteristic for antidepressants, and strongly linked to increase serotoninergic tone (Rush et al., 1989, McNamara et al., 2010).
-In this study, the reducing score rate of REM latency positively correlated with the reducing score rates of all of tonic and phasic RSWA.
-It was consistent with Winkelman’s suggestion, in which the extent of prolonging REM latency was suggested as a marker of the degree of RSWA (Winkelman and James, 2004).
-Since the correlation between REM latency and RSWA was never reported in previous studies for patients with idiopathic RBD or neurodegenerative disease-related RBD, so the mechanisms of producing RSWA should be different between idiopathic RBD and antidepressant-related RBD.
-It might be supported by some risk factors (male sex and elder age) for idiopathic RBD not being shown in this study and some previous studies (Nash et al., 2003, Hoque and Chesson, 2010, Zhang et al., 2010, Winkelman and James, 2004, Gagnon et al., 2006).
-Unlike to most antidepressants, the percentage of REM sleep kept stable during the trial.
-This phenomenon was also reported by another research about sertraline on sleep architecture (Jindal et al., 2003), so it might suggest that sertraline had less suppression on REM sleep duration than most antidepressants.
-In addition, the percentages of REM sleep after sertraline administration were somewhat lower than baseline, although all of them did not reach the statistical difference.
-It might be due to the small sample size in this research to some extent.
-In some previous case reports, the antidepressant-related RBD could disappear as soon as the antidepressants discontinuation (Onofrj et al., 2003).
-In this study, the reducing score rates of tonic RSWA also significantly correlated with PLMI and HRSD score.
-As some previous researches suggested, similar with antidepressant-effectiveness (HRSD score), the extent of PLMI increment might reflect the pharmacological effect of sertraline on 5-HT and/or dopaminergic (DA) neurotransmission being involved in depression (Mendelson, 1996, Kugaya et al., 2003).
-Thus, RSWA, PLMS, REM latency, and HRSD score might be involved in the mechanism about 5-HT and/or DA neurotransmission to some extent, so it was understandable that all of them correlated with each other.
+REM sleep suppression (e.g., increased REM latency and decreased REM sleep duration) is characteristic of antidepressants and is strongly linked to increased serotoninergic tone (Rush et al., 1989, McNamara et al., 2010).
+In this study, the reduction in REM latency scores was positively correlated with the reduction in both tonic and phasic RSWA.
+This result is consistent with the study of Winkelman and James, in which the extent of prolonged REM latency was suggested to serve as a marker of the degree of RSWA (Winkelman and James, 2004).
+Because the correlation between REM latency and RSWA has never been reported for patients with idiopathic RBD or neurodegenerative disease-related RBD in previous studies, the mechanisms underlying RSWA are likely different between idiopathic RBD and antidepressant-related RBD.
+This notion might be supported by certain risk factors (male gender and older age) for idiopathic RBD that were not found in this study or previous studies (Nash et al., 2003, Hoque and Chesson, 2010, Zhang et al., 2010, Winkelman and James, 2004, Gagnon et al., 2006).
+Unlike the effects observed with most antidepressants, the percentage of REM sleep was stable throughout this trial.
+This phenomenon was also reported by another study that tested the effects of sertraline on sleep architecture (Jindal et al., 2003), suggesting that sertraline has less of a suppressive effect on the duration of REM sleep than most antidepressants.
+In addition, the percentages of REM sleep after sertraline administration were somewhat lower than those at baseline; however, none of these differences were significant, possibly due to the small sample size in this study.
+In some previous case reports, antidepressant-related RBD disappeared immediately following the discontinuation of antidepressant use (Onofrj et al., 2003).
+In this study, the reduction in tonic RSWA scores was also significantly correlated with PLMI and HRSD scores.
+As some previous studies suggested, similar to the antidepressant effectiveness (HRSD) scores, the extent to which the PLMI scores increased might reflect the pharmacological effect of sertraline on depression-related 5-HT and/or dopaminergic (DA) neurotransmission (Mendelson, 1996, Kugaya et al., 2003).
+Thus, RSWA, PLMS, REM latency, and HRSD scores might be involved in the mechanisms of 5-HT and/or DA neurotransmission to some extent; this likely explains why all of these scores were correlated.

-For clinicians, the central question is whether the RSWA being induced by sertraline can be associated with clinical repercussions.
-According to subjective sleep and mood aspects and the objective sleep quality and continuity in PSG, RSWA being induced by sertraline does not have significant clinical disturbance in the current clinical trial.
-Or in other words, the potential adverse effect of induction of RSWA by sertraline might be outweighed by the significant improvement of mood and sleep parameters by sertraline.
-It was noted that depression is a common mental disorder with the prevalence of 10-20% (Murray, 1996), and most of depressive patients were treated by antidepressants, especially SSRIs in the current time.
-Thus, SSRIs-related RSWA should be serious public problem in depressed patients, since it might be potential risk for RBD.
-However, the SSRIs-related RBD is usually ignored by most physicians.
-For patients with the usage of antidepressants, if they reported abnormal movement, behavior and vocalization behaviours during sleep, vPSG should be a routine assessment for an accurate estimating their RSWA.
+For clinicians, the central question remains whether sertraline-induced RSWA is associated with clinical repercussions.
+According to subjective sleep and mood parameters and the objective sleep quality and continuity observed via PSG, sertraline-induced RSWA did not cause significant clinical disturbance in the current clinical trial.
+In other words, the potential adverse effects of sertraline-induced RSWA might be outweighed by the significant improvements in mood and sleep parameters caused by sertraline.
+Notably, depression is a common mental disorder with a prevalence of 10-20% (Murray, 1996), and most depressive patients are currently treated with antidepressants, especially SSRIs.
+Thus, SSRI-related RSWA should be considered a serious public health problem in depressed patients because it might represent a potential risk factor for RBD.
+However, SSRI-related RBD is ignored by most physicians.
+If patients use antidepressants and report abnormal movements, behaviors and vocalizations during sleep, vPSG should routinely be used to assess and accurately estimate RSWA.

-Some caution should be exercised in interpreting the effects reported here.
-First, no placebo-control group was involved in this research.
-Second the sample size was small.
+Some caution should be exercised in interpreting the results reported here.
+First, a placebo control group was not used in this study.
+Second, the sample size in this study was small.

 5. CONCLUSIONS